tensorflow/docs/site/en/tutorials/images/deep_cnn.md

 *  They are `tf.image.per_image_standardization`
    to make the model insensitive to dynamic range.

-For training, we additionally apply a series of random distortions to artificially increase the data set size:
+For training, we additionally apply a series of random enhancements and distortions to artificially increase the data set size:

 * `tf.image.random_flip_left_right` the image from left to right.
-* Randomly distort the `tf.image.random_brightness`.
+* Randomly enhance the image`tf.image.random_brightness`.
-* Randomly distort the `tf.image.random_contrast`.
+* Randomly enhance the image`tf.image.random_contrast`.

 Please see the [Images](../../api_guides/python/image.md) page for the list of available distortions.
 We also attach an